Women line up to get 'nevertheless, she persisted' tattoo

 On Tuesday, more than 100 women -- and a few men -- waited in line at Brass Knuckle Tattoo Studio to get a tattoo of the quote.

-Blogger Nora McInerny accidentally ignited the movement when she created a Facebook event set to public rather than private.
+Writer Nora McInerny accidentally ignited the movement when she created a Facebook event set to public rather than private.
 She knew a few friends who were interested in the tattoo, and thought it would be fun to get them together.
 Within a few days, 1,900 people said they were interested.

 Brass Knuckle was shocked by the turnout.